Chapter 10 Hypothesis Testing with Two Groups

 48.41 47.29

 First, there is a statistically significant difference in support for big business between male and female respondents.
 The t-score is 2.1 and the p-value is .04 (less than .05), so we reject the null hypothesis.
-The average rating among male respondents is 48.41 and the average among female respondents is 47.29, a difference of 1.12.
+The average rating among male respondents is 48.41 and the average among female respondents is 47.29, a difference of just 1.12.
 The 95% confidence interval for this difference ranges from .07143 to 2.16569.
 As expected, given the p-value, this confidence interval does not include 0.
 There is a relationship between sex and support for big business.

-10.3.4 Statistical Significance vs. Effect Size
+Statistical Significance vs. Effect Size

 The example of attitudes toward big business illustrates an important issue related to statistical significance: sometimes, statistically significant findings represent relatively small substantive effects.
 In this case, we have a statistically significant difference between two groups, but that difference is only 1.12 on a dependent variable that is scaled from 0 to 100.
 Yes, male and female respondents hold different attitudes toward big business, but just barely different!

-Let’s put this finding in the context of the sample size and other results.
-As we discussed earlier in Chapter 8, two important factors that influence the size of the t-score are the magnitude of the effect and the sample size.
-As a consequence, when the sample size is very large, as in this case (n>7200), the standard error for the difference between two groups is so small that sometimes even relatively trivial subgroup differences are statistically significant; the relationship exists, but it is of little consequence.
-We can appreciate this by comparing this result to the earlier example using the feminist feeling thermometer, which also used the same 0-to-100 scale.
+We can appreciate this by comparing this result to the earlier example using the feminist feeling thermometer.
 The difference between men and women on the feminist feeling thermometer was 8.01, more than seven times the size of the difference in ratings of big business, yet both findings are statistically significant.
-This is an important issue in statistical analysis, as it is often the case that the focus on statistical significance leave substantive importance unattended to.
+This is an important issue in statistical analysis, as it is often the case that the focus on statistical significance leaves substantive importance unattended.

 What this discussion points to is the need to complement the findings related to statistical significance with a measure of the size of the effect.
-One such statistic that is used a lot in conjunction with t-tests is Cohen’s D. The most direct way to calculate D is to express the difference between the two group means relative to the size of the pooled standard deviation.29
+One such statistic that is used a lot in conjunction with t-tests is Cohen’s D. The most direct way to calculate D is to express the difference between the two group means relative to the size of the pooled standard deviation.27

-All of this information can be obtained from the following compmeans
+\[D=\frac{\bar{x}_1 -\bar{x}_2}{S}\] All of this information can be obtained from the following compmeans

 output: